 The Problem With Worrying About Money

 “Don’t worry.
 Be happy!
 That is easier said than done by far, especially looking at our economy.
-2018 has not been a kind year for those watching the U.S. economy and the stock market.
-And it isn’t just the economy that can cause financial worries.
-In 2018, personal and household debt is at an all-time […]
+2018 was not a kind year for those watching the U.S. economy and the stock market.
+In 2019, 2020 and even 2021 the market has been down due to the pandemic but then came roaring back, and was […]